voiceinthedark/Resume-maker/README.md

 ## About

-Modern Cv maker with a two column layout, a header and a photo.
+Modern Cv maker with two templates, a modern two columns layout, and a traditional linear resume.
+Configurable layouts, and easy to use and navigate.

 ## Features